-MEPs positive about Brexit deal - but with some provisos
+MEPs positive on Brexit deal, but with provisos

 By Peter Teffer